What to do if your child gets swimmer’s ear

 Precautions you can take to ensure they’re safe this summer:

 - Keep your child’s ears as water-free as possible when swimming.
-Custom-fitted swim caps and ear plugs can help to protect the ear canal.
-However, excessive use should be avoided as this can actually lead to a swimmer’s ear.
+Custom-fitted swim caps and earplugs can help to protect the ear canal.
+However, excessive use should be avoided, as this can lead to swimmers' ear.

-- Check pool pH levels and make sure water is properly disinfected.
+- Check the pool pH levels and ensure the water is properly disinfected.

 - Avoid swimming in lakes or rivers that have high levels of bacteria.